 5. Is the organization in compliance with its record keeping obligations?

 Like receipting rules, improperly kept books and records are a common area of non-compliance for registered charities.
-CRA has set out the record keeping rules applicable to registered charities here.
+CRA has set out the record keeping rules applicable to registered charities on their website.
 In addition to the record keeping obligations of non-profits under the Income Tax Act, each jurisdiction’s corporate statute mandates a number of items that must be kept up-to-date and available to the directors and members of corporations incorporated in that jurisdiction.